 And if the story of the Queen Mother is to be believed, then it can be said too, that she was the reason the band stayed together.
 The infighting between singer Roger Daltrey and other members of the band nearly forced its breakup, until the success of "My Generation" encouraged them to stay together.
 And what a sound decision it turned out to be; the song guided them towards being one of the most successful bands on the era.

 The Royal family has always been a target for anti-establishment rock bands.
 "God Save the Queen" by the Sex Pistols was timed for release to match Queen Elizabeth's II Silver Jubilee, and the negative press the record received - including a total ban on radio airplay, a ban in retail stores like the now defunct Woolworths, and media attention focussing not only on the record's lyrics, but also an incident during the Jubilee when a Virgin boat on the Thames attempted to blast the song from giant speakers - only resulted in records flying off the shelves, bought by those curious to hear what the fuss was all about.
 Record sales were up to 150,000 copies a day, yet the single stalled at number #2 on the charts, beneath the anti-punk Rod Stewart's "I Don't Wanna Talk About It".
+(It could have been worse - at least the punk band did not have to play second fiddle to aliens, dancing ducks, or hair metal bands.
 Perhaps media moguls feared the public backlash if the anti-establishment record topped the charts.
 Maybe in the future some band will make a single about the conspiracy theories, perhaps about how the Queen meddled with the record charts!